 Free Consultation

 • If your helmet has experienced an impact, replace it.
 Even if you cannot physically see damage, helmets are designed to endure one serious impact.
 Whether you can see it or not, that impact slightly crushes the foam inside, affecting its ability to protect your head from future accidents.

-When purchasing be sure that it is certified.
+When purchasing, be sure that it is certified.
 Look for a small sticker on the inside that reads CPSC, ASTM, or Snell.
 This ensures that it is designed to protect your head in the event of an impact.

+Free Consultation